-One of the characteristics of temperate fish species is their relatively short spawning period, whereas tropical species breed over a long period of the year (Fig 1).
-In a species such as cod, eggs are generally released over a period of a few weeks in spring and one may compare the timing of spawning and its duration (the mean and standard deviation of the egg production curves) between different stocks, or within the same stock in different years.
-Possibly the best example of the latter type of comparison is for the Arcto-Norwegian cod in the Vestfjord, where "spawning intensity" over an eight year period shows remarkable consistency from year to year (Fig 2).
+One of the characteristics of temperate fish species is their relatively short spawning period, whereas tropical species breed over a long period of the year (Fig. 1).
+In a species such as cod in the North Atlantic, eggs are generally released over a period of a few weeks in spring and one may compare the timing of spawning and its duration (the mean and standard deviation of the egg production curves) between different stocks, or within the same stock in different years.
+Possibly the best example of the latter type of comparison is for the Arcto-